Free Shipping On Orders over $79

 More information on serving sizes and the importance of eating vegetables

-To have the best health, we need to eat vegetables.
-There are over 10,000 phytochemical that have been identified in the vegetables that we eat, and many more that are as yet unknown.
+To enjoy the best health, we need to eat vegetables.
+There are over 10,000 phytochemical that have been identified in vegetables, and many more that are as yet unknown.
 A handful of broccoli microgreens has thousands of phytochemicals (1), many of which are vital to the health of our bodies.
-Phytochemicals (nutrients) do not come from any other source- we cannot get them from pills, potato chips, or wishful thinking.
+Phytochemicals (also referred to as phytonutrients) do not come from any other source- we cannot get them from pills, potato chips, or wishful thinking.
 If we don’t eat vegetables, our bodies lack important nutrients.

-98% of kids and 90% of adults do not eat enough vegetables.
+98% of youth and 90% of adults do not eat enough vegetables.

 Why don’t kids eat vegetables?

-1. Parents don’t like vegetables so they don’t serve them to their kids.
+1. Parents who do not like vegetables do not serve them to their kids.

-2. Taste buds have become accustomed to the high salt, sugar and fat content of processed foods, so plain vegetables don’t taste good or just don’t satisfy.
+2. Taste buds have become accustomed to the high salt, sugar, and fat content of processed foods, so plain vegetables ‘don’t taste good’.

 3. The texture of vegetables, particularly cooked vegetables, is not appealing.